abhijeetsharma200/OpenCV-Wiki/G-API-Ideas-towards-OpenCV-5.0.md

 - Dmitry - Object tracking functionality still isn't there by default

+### Debugging and profiling

+- Dmitry - Debugging accuracy in-pipeline.
+People often ask what's the way to debug accuracy issues with G-API, esp. if it happens inside the pipeline.
+As we gained more experience with it recently, 5.0 should be the right time to summarize the debugging story.
+- Dmitry - Pipeline performance.
+Same as above, a frequently asked feature.
+What we have right now is only ITT which may be not the most user-friendly option (in terms of its UX as well as the data provided in there).

 ### Documentation

 - Doxygen documentation refined, redesigned (for new goals)